-- 50. Academies members must be elected by the proprietor bodies of the academies in the local authority's area, and they are probably best placed to determine the process. - 51.
+- 38. Academies members must be elected by the proprietor bodies of the academies in the local authority's area, and they are probably best placed to determine the process.
 Academies members are there to represent the proprietor bodies of academies and are, therefore, not necessarily restricted to principals, senior staff or governors.
-The same factors should be taken into account as for the election of schools members. - 52.
-For the avoidance of doubt, free schools, university technical colleges and studio schools are classed as academies for this purpose.
-There is no distinction between sponsored and converter academies. - 53.
-There are three sub-groups for academy members: - mainstream academies - special academies - alternative provision (AP) academies - 54.
-It is for the proprietors of academies within each of these sub-groups to elect their representatives.
-It is not appropriate, therefore, for headteacher phase groups to determine representation unless the academy proprietors have agreed and even then the voting would need to exclude maintained school representatives. - 55.
+The same factors should be taken into account as for the election of schools members, set out in paragraphs 28 to 39.
+For the avoidance of doubt, Free Schools, University Technical Colleges and Studio Schools are classed as academies for this purpose.
+There is no distinction between sponsored and converter academies. - 39.
+There are three sub-groups for academy members: mainstream academies, special academies and alternative provision academies and it is for the proprietors of academies within each of these sub-groups to elect their representatives.
+It is not appropriate, therefore, for headteacher phase groups to determine representation unless the academy proprietors have agreed and even then the voting would need to exclude maintained school representatives.
 There is no requirement for academies members to be split into primary and secondary sub-groups.
-However, local authorities may wish to encourage academies to consider the pupil proportions across all academies when electing their representatives. - 56.
-Where there is only one academy in a sub-group in the local authority's area, their proprietor body must select the person who will represent them. - 57.
-It is possible for a single person to be appointed as an academies member to more than one schools forum.
-For example, if an academy chain is located across multiple local authorities; providing they are elected on each occasion in accordance with the agreed election process for each separate schools forum. - 58.
+However, local authorities may wish to encourage academies to consider the pupil proportions across all academies when electing their representatives. - 40.
+Where there is only one academy in a sub-group in the local authority's area, then their proprietor body must select the person who will represent them. - 41.
+It is possible that a single person be appointed as an academies member to more than one schools forum, for example if an academy chain is located across multiple local authorities, providing they are elected on each occasion in accordance with the agreed election process for each separate schools forum. - 42.
 As with schools members, the local authority may set a date by which the election should take place and must appoint an academies member if the election does not take place by that date, or if an election results in a tie between two or more candidates.